fmager/real-time/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 ID and the element of the output matrix this specific thread will calculate.
 Then we check whether these specific indices are outside the valid range of indices, remember that we often launch more threads than we need.
-Then we calculate the linearized index in our one dimensional output array.
+Then we calculate the linearized index (multiple dimensions collapsed into one) in our one dimensional output array.
 We declare and initialize a local variable to hold our running result, which will hopefully ensure that we keep it in a register.
-Then we just loop through the input row and weight column, multiplying and adding, until we accumulate our result, add our bias and then store the result in the output tensor.
-Then we are done, and we collect our result.
+Then we just loop through the input row and weight column, multiplying and adding, until we have accumulated our result, add our bias and then store the result in the output tensor.

 Given the immediate mode usage, we will always be paying for a full transfer to and from the GPU.
-This implementation of the linear operator is quite suboptimal, it has been left as an optional level 4 exercise to implement a more optimal version using tiling and shared memory.
+This implementation of the linear operator is quite suboptimal, it has been left as an optional 4️⃣ exercise to implement a more optimal version using tiling and shared memory.

 If I get the time, at some point I might put up a performance benchmark comparing it to the CPU, but I have one later on for the more complex case of handling arbitrary graphs, which is a bit more representative